Col-E/RcUtils/README.md

 # Recaf Utility Classes

-These copy-pasted here from [the main repo](https://github.com/Col-E/Recaf/tree/master/src/main/java/me/coley/recaf/util) for the following use cases:
+These are copy-pasted here from [the main repo](https://github.com/Col-E/Recaf/tree/master/src/main/java/me/coley/recaf/util) for the following use cases:

-1. Wanting to use the Recaf utilities without importing the whole Recaf dependency tree
+1. Wanting to use the Recaf utilities without importing the whole Recaf dependency tree.
 2. Quick reference/skidding since these don't depend on internal Recaf components.

 ## Usage